amarpal-Apk/Practice-fun/README.md

-old content edited of main branch added to main added new content to main added new content to banch-1 added new content to banch-2
+old content edited of main branch added to main added new content to main added new content to banch-1 -edited in main after b-3 added new content to banch-2